Starting with a self-booting MvC2 Dreamcast CD

 Starting with a GDI version of Dreamcast Marvel vs Capcom 2

-To extract the contents of the GDI files, we will use Gdi2Data.
-Download that tool from the link there.
+To extract the contents of the GDI files, we will use my updated version of Gdi2Data.
+(The older original version is here, but has a couple bugs that I have fixed.)

 ..\utilities\extract.exe mvc2.iso